Claims Against Skilled Nursing and Assisted Living Facilities

 DISCLAIMER: The contents of and materials available in this section and at this web site are for informational purposes only and not for the purpose of solicitation or providing legal advice or opinions.
 Use of the information on this website does not create an attorney-client relationship.
 The contents and posting and viewing of information of this website should not be construed as and should not be relied upon for legal advice in any particular circumstance.
 No action should be taken in reliance on the information contained on this website and we disclaim all liability in respect to actions taken or not taken based on any or all of the contents of this site to the fullest extent permitted by law.
 An attorney licensed or authorized to practice in your jurisdiction should be contacted for advice on specific legal issues.

-With over 16 years of experience in bringing claims against skilled nursing and assisted living facilities, the Los Angeles elder abuse lawyers at the Law Offices of Ben Yeroushalmi provide the best services and results to clients.
+With over 16 years of experience in bringing claims against skilled nursing and assisted living facilities, the Los Angeles elder abuse lawyers at Yeroushalmi Law provide the best services and results to clients.
 We are dedicated to holding long-term facilities accountable for the neglect that they have caused and have achieved maximum compensation for victims who have suffered harm in their facilities.

 Elder abuse litigation against skilled nursing and assisted living facilities involves a number of situations that are very different from the average medical malpractice or negligence action.
 Harms, and even death, in these facilities often involve intentional or reckless conduct by various individuals, including the owners, operators, and employees.
 Frequently, those who are harmed are unable to testify against their perpetrators because they suffer from problems with mental capacity or have untimely passed away from their injuries.